Want to start a blog to share your thoughts and ideas with the world?

-Premium themes usually offer better designs and more features.
+Premium themes often offer better designs and more features.
 If you can swing the budget, they usually offer the best experience.

 Here are some good places to find premium themes:

-- Pixelgrade – They offer simple WordPress themes that are easy to use and customize.
+- Pixelgrade – They offer beautiful WordPress themes that are easy to use and customize.

 Once you find a premium theme that you like, make sure you download the ZIP file of the theme from the site where you purchased the theme.

-- Going to Appearance → Themes in your WordPress dashboard
+- Go to Appearance → Themes in your WordPress dashboard

 - On the next screen, click Upload Theme